vaskozl/containers/README.md

-# Multi-Arch Arch Linux Containers
+# Arch Linux Containers

 ## Introduction

-This repository provides OCI/Docker containers for Arch Linux that are built with consistency, minimalism, and multi-architecture support in mind.
-These containers leverage both official packages from the Arch Linux repositories and packages from the Arch User Repository (AUR).
-One of the key features of these containers is that they are versioned based on package versions, similar to official Docker images.
+This repository provides Arch-Linux based OCI/Docker containers which are built with consistency, minimalism, security and multi-architecture support in mind.
+The containers leverage both official packages and packages from the Arch User Repository (AUR).
+Containers is that they are versioned based on package versions, similar to official Docker images.

 ## Tagging Scheme